CG image of the Earth with lock icons surrounding it and “AI” next to it

 1. Safeguard Sensitive Information

-Publicly available tools, such as ChatGPT or Google’s Gemini, save the data they collect.
-They also make inputs available to human reviewers.
-Even with proprietary machine learning tools, it’s important to think critically about the information you’re using for inputs as it may be recycled in unexpected ways down the road.
+One of the most important business tips for using generative AI is considering how tools such as ChatGPT or Google’s Gemini save the data they collect.
+These tools also make inputs available to human reviewers.
+It’s important to think critically about the information you’re inputting, even with proprietary machine learning tools, since it may be recycled in unexpected ways down the road.

-For example, if a product engineer entered technical details or blueprint designs of a new prototype into a free version of a generative AI tool, or if a human resources team member used generative AI to sort employee information, these sensitive details could be picked up in the model’s training and potentially shared with unauthorized parties.
+For example, imagine if a product engineer entered technical details or blueprint designs of a new prototype into a free version of a generative AI tool, or if a human resources team member used generative AI to sort employee information.
+These sensitive details could be picked up in the model’s training and potentially shared with unauthorized parties.

 It’s best to have clear company policies for what information cannot be entered into third-party generative AI tools and to keep confidential materials and proprietary trade secrets in a secure hosting environment.